Charles Bracht

-Baron Charles Victor Bracht (7 January 1915 – 7 March 1978) was a Belgian alpine skier.
-He competed in the men's combined event at the 1936 Winter Olympics.
-He later became a wealthy businessman and was kidnapped in 1978.
+Baron Charles Victor Bracht (7 January 1915 – 7 March 1978) was a Belgian businessman who founded the multinational industrial conglomerate, N.V.
+Bracht-Aegis and became one of the wealthiest men in Europe.
+He was formerly an alpine skier who competed in the men's combined event at the 1936 Winter Olympics.
+With the creation of Bracht-Aegis, he became a wealthy businessman and was kidnapped in 1978.
 His body was found with a bullet wound to the head.

 Early life

 Bracht was born on 7 January 1915 into a wealthy Antwerp family.
 He was a son of Victor Théodore Bracht (1883–1962) and Dorothée Emilie Bunge (1889–1918).

 His maternal grandfather was the Belgian businessman Edouard Bunge of Bunge Limited.

 Career

 Bracht became one of the wealthiest industrialists in Europe, by running a multinational corporation "dealing in commodities, property, banking, insurance and construction.
 His companies had interests in Zaire, the former Belgian Congo; Indonesia, Malaysia, Australia, Brazil and in West European countries.
-He also controlled a bank in Antwerp and was involved in an Antwerp insurance concern, Bracht‐Regis."
+He also controlled a bank in Antwerp and was involved in an Antwerp insurance concern, Bracht-Regis."

 Bracht was created a Baron in 1967 for his services to industry.